visgl/loaders.gl/docs/developer-guide/using-worker-loaders.md

-## Using Worker Loaders
+## Using Workers

-Many loaders.gl loaders can do their parsing on JavaScript worker threads.
-This means that the main thread will not block during parsing.
-Worker threads can also run in parallel, increasing your application's performance when parsing many files in parallel.
+Most loaders.gl loaders can perform parsing on JavaScript worker threads.
+This means that the main thread will not block during parsing and can continue to respond to user interactions or do parallel processing.

+Worker threads can also run in parallel, increasing your application's performance when loading parsing many files in parallel.

-Note that worker thread loading is not always the best choice, and when worker thread loading is not offered in a specific loader it is usually because it would not provide any performance benefits.
+Note that worker thread loading is not always the best choice since the transfer of data between workers and the main thread is only efficient if the data is predominantly binary.

+When worker thread loading is not offered in a specific loader it is usually because it would not provide any performance benefits.

+Another advantage when using pure worker loaders is that the code required to parse a format is not bundled into the application but loaded on demand.
+This is particularly useful when adding loaders that are only used occasionally by your application.

 More details on advantages and complications with worker thread based loading the [Worker Threads](./concepts/worker-threads.md) article in the concepts secion.

+## Processing Data on Workers

+The `processOnWorker` function in `@loaders.gl/worker-utils` is used with worker objects exported by modules like `@loaders.gl/compression` and `@loaders.gl/crypto` to move processing intensive tasks to workers.

+## Parsing data on Workers

 ## Loading Files in Parallel using Worker Loaders